Leoksu/mogenius-ultroid/README.md

 3. Open the clone of this repo and edit `.env` file with your variables
 4. And then open [mogenius](https://mogenius.com/) create new accounts and add cloudspace
 5. Then add service and select docker file
-6. Connect your GitHub account, select repository, add your clone repository
+6. Connect your GitHub account, select repository, add the clone of this repository
 7. Slide cpu, ram, disk to maximum
 <details>
 <summary>Detail pic</summary>